LOS-ESSnet/Paris-Hackathon/tools/tools.md

 A demo Jupyter notebook showing how to query a SPARQL endpoint is provided [here](sparql-python.ipynb).

+A web application using [Dash](https://plot.ly/products/dash/) is also available.
+The source code is [here](https://github.com/jfeudeline/los-python-app) and the application is deployed [here](https://los-dash-app.herokuapp.com/).

 ## R

 The two main packages for the manipulation of `RDF` data are `rdflib` and `SPARQL`.